 - Eucalyptus: This amazing-smelling oil is antimicrobial and an amazing decongestant.
 If I am really battling congestion, I will place a little eucalyptus oil on my chest.

-- Frankincense and myrrh: No wonder these were two of the gifts the wise men bestowed on baby Jesus.
-The synergistic antimicrobial benefits of these two oils are second to none.
-I put this goodness all over face, neck, and arms even on a good day!
+- Frankincense and myrrh: The synergistic antimicrobial benefits of these two oils are second to none.
+I put this goodness all over face, neck, and arms even on a good day.

 7. I drink bone broth.

 There’s a reason why grandma’s chicken noodle soup became such a famous cold and flu remedy, and it's especially helpful if you are fighting off a stomach virus.
 Bone broth contains gelatin, glucosamine, glycine, and minerals that help heal your gut from the inside out.
 According to functional medicine beliefs, the root of all disease begins in your gut, so feeding your digestive system with this food medicine will help you get you back to 100 percent.